Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes

 \section{A new construction}

-In this section we first briefly discuss the class of curves of interest, i.e., those satisfying the bounded parameter property.
-We then proceed to the construction of the modified \(g\) boundary, and its relationship with the \(a\) boundary, before concluding with a few illustrative examples.
+As mentioned in section \ref{nnjjt}, we intend our construction to be applicable to a wider class of curves - those satisfying what is called the bounded parameter property - as in the case of the \(a\) boundary.
+In this section we first briefly discuss the class of curves satisfying the bounded parameter property, of which geodesics form a subclass.
+We then proceed to the construction of a Geroch-like boundary, and its relationship with the \(a\) boundary, before concluding with a few illustrative examples.